NatalieLockyer/plant_life_blog/README.md

 ### Full Testing

+Both Manual and Automatic testing has been complete.
+Below is the manual testing that has taken place.
+The automatic testing is listed within the relevent app.

 | Feature         | Expected Outcome    | Testing Performed    | Result      | Pass or Fail     |
 |   :---          |      :----:         |        :----:        | :----:      |    :----:        |